Home » Posts tagged 'Interactive Health' (Page 2)

 Each side submits up to 2,000 words and five graphs, supported by as many as 20 links; the material linked must pre-date this posting to discourage either side from creating linked material specifically for this contest.

-Publicly available materials from the lay media or blogs may be used, as well as from any of the 10 academic journals with the highest “impact factors,” such as Health Affairs, published within the last five years.
+Publicly available materials from the lay media or blogs may be used, as well as from any of the 10 academic journals with the highest “impact factors,” such as Health Affairs, published within the last ten years.

 Each side must:

-- list their average prices;
+- list their average prices per employee per year

 - speak to compliance with ACA, ADA, USPSTF, and Choosing Wisely;